spcask/10kbclub/README.md

     npm install
     ```

- 4. Enter the following command to update [`metrics.json`] file with
+ 4. Enter the following command to generate a `metrics.json` file with
     metrics data for each URL specified in [`urls.txt`]:

     ```sh